ProgrammableEric/IQTwist_Game/admin/F-review-u6700948.md

 5. Suggest a particular situation in which the program will not function correctly.
 When the last piece with a solid fill is placed on a peg of its own colour, the game displays "Well done!".
 This is evidently incorrect as a filled piece should not be able to be placed on a peg.
-This suggests that the method ?? has discrepancies.
+Eric suggested that the inner class DraggablePiece has mistakes and will be fixed.